Location: 602 N. Staples Street, Suite 300, Corpus Christi, TX 78401

 MATHEMATICAL SKILLS: Ability to work with mathematical concepts such as probability and statistical inference.
 Ability to apply concepts such as fractions, percentages, ratios, and proportions to practical situations.

 REASONING ABILITY: Ability to define problems, collect data, establish facts, and draw valid conclusions.
 Ability to interpret an extensive variety of technical instructions and deal with several abstract and concrete variables.

-Ability to communicate effectively and courteously with the elected and appointed officials, public, staff, and other agency personnel; very strong writing skills required
+Must have excellent verbal and written communication skills.
+Ability to communicate effectively and courteously with the public, staff, and other agencies personnel.

 A candidate for employment may be required to submit to drug testing prior to a formal offer of employment.
 If a positive result occurs, the candidate will be disqualified from employment with Nueces County for one year from the date of the test result.
 Nueces County Personnel and Civil Service Rules require all newly-hired or rehired individuals to serve a six-month probationary period.